TauGuide/tau-guide-documents/docs/tau-conceptual-guide.md

 ##### **<ins>Decidability</ins>** <br>

-Eventually we would like to get a verdict.whether this law give you the value that it promised and eventually you would like to turn it into an action so system needs to be decidable. so this free axiom delineates in a particular logic.<br><br>
+Eventually we would like to get a verdict.
+Whether this law gives you the value that it promised and eventually you would like to turn it into an action so system needs to be decidable. so this free axiom delineates in a particular logic.<br><br>

 ##### **<ins>Retration</ins>** <br>